basp/hellmoo/README.md

 lua dofile("/where/you/cloned/module/module.lua")
 ```

+In order to make use of any *aliases* you will need to either import the Mudlet package (in the `_package` directory) or define them yourself using the reference in the `REF.md` (incomplete) specification.

 ## usage
 Most of the modules have a very similar API.
 After you loaded one of the modules you can always ask for help using the Lua API:
 ```